Pass-through with Price Dispersion: The -Isomorphism isomorphism

 \subsection{The Main Isomorphism Result}

-We now state and prove our central theorem.
-The result shows that once we reformulate the game in terms of normalized effective margins $\mu$, all the complexity from demand curvature disappears.
-The equilibrium depends only on the consideration set structure.
-Demand curvature and costs then only matter for translating these margin distributions back into price distributions.
+Once we reformulate the game in terms of normalized effective margins $\mu$, the demand-curvature dependence vanishes.
+Equilibrium depends only on the consideration structure.
+Demand curvature and costs matter only for translating these margin distributions back into price distributions.

-We first define the transformed game that will be central to our analysis.
-We define the margin game as follows
+We define the margin game firms take part in as follows.

 \begin{definition} In the \emph{margin game}, firms simultaneously choose probability distributions over margins $\mu \in [0,1]$.
 When firm $i$ posts margin $\mu$ and rivals use CDFs $(F_j^\mu)_{j\neq i}$, firm $i$'s payoff is $\Pi_i^\mu(\mu) = \mu \cdot q_i^\mu(\mu)$, where the demand share $q_i^\mu(\mu)$ is defined analogously to \eqref{eq:demand}: